Fires preparation measures to protect yourself and fortify your home.

 Gather emergency necessities

-Fire safety checklist: Create a checklist of items to have on hand in advance of a fire such as a fire proof case for important documents, N95 masks or HEPA filters to protect you from smoke, emergency supplies.
+Fire safety checklist: Create a checklist of items to have on hand in advance of a fire such as a fireproof case for important documents, N95 masks or HEPA filters to protect you from smoke, and emergency supplies.
 Be sure you know where all the nearby water sources are located should your local fire department need to connect to any.

 Emergency contacts: Make sure you are familiar with your local emergency notifications and evacuation systems.
 If you are not you can get information from your local fire department or government.